-- The CIP collaborates with child welfare partners to facilitate and elevate youth input into policy, legislation, and practice. - The Dallas PMC court completed Years One and Two of hearing cases and the initial permanency and well-being outcomes are promising.
-(PIP Item 5.6.2) - A team comprised of the Dallas PMC Court Judge, regional and state DFPS leadership, CIP staff, and the CIP data analyst attended the Capacity Building Center for Courts Permanency Workshop in February 2020.
-The Texas team agreed to evaluate the Dallas PMC Court, including the development of a practice model for the court.
-The study will include a retrospective analysis of the Harris County PMC Court data and a prospective evaluation of the Dallas PMC Court. - The CIP also provides training and judicial tools such as bench cards and communiques regarding statutory and practice changes so that youth will experience high-quality hearings and court proceedings, and hopefully improved permanency outcomes, including exiting foster care sooner. - The CIP will continue to increase awareness about the law, the importance of youth voice, reducing barriers to participation, and encourage child welfare stakeholders to adopt and implement appropriate policy, legislative, and practice changes that ensure youth voice is regularly included and considered.
+- A team comprised of the Dallas County PMC Court Judge, regional and state DFPS leadership, CIP staff, and the CIP data analyst attended the Capacity Building Center for Courts Permanency Workshop in February 2020.
+The Texas team agreed to evaluate the Dallas County PMC Court, including the development of a practice model for the court.
+The study will include a retrospective analysis of the Harris County PMC Court data and a prospective evaluation of the Dallas County PMC Court. - The CIP also provides training and judicial tools such as bench cards and communiques regarding statutory and practice changes so that youth will experience high-quality hearings and court proceedings, and hopefully improved permanency outcomes, including exiting foster care sooner. - The CIP will continue to increase awareness about the law, the importance of youth voice, reducing barriers to participation, and encourage child welfare stakeholders to adopt and implement appropriate policy, legislative, and practice changes that ensure youth voice is regularly included and considered.
+In FY 22, Texas CIP developed a lived experience compensation policy to outline how youth will be compensated for their time in CIP-related events and meetings.
+Also, a webcast focused on the importance of youth voice is planned for July 2022. - In Fiscal Year 2022, Texas CIP entered into a contract with the Texas Office of Court Administration to hire a Senior Data Analyst to collect and analyze available court data and observe virtual and hybrid court proceedings for hearing quality.